luckyluke1976/cybersecurity-portfolio/README.md

 ### 🔧 Technical foundation

-<sub>Hands-on labs from my cybersecurity training, run in an isolated lab environment against intentionally vulnerable targets.
-A GRC analyst who understands how an exploit works writes better controls and asks a SOC for the right evidence.</sub>
+A GRC analyst who understands how an exploit works writes better controls and asks a SOC for the right evidence.
+The labs below come from my cybersecurity training and were run in an isolated environment against intentionally vulnerable targets — they support the governance work, they are not the focus of it.

 <sub>